-Mattress Safety Concerns for Parents and Chemical Sensitive Individuals
+Mattress Safety Concerns for Parents and Those That Are Chemically Sensitive

 Parents face a seemingly endless sea of problems and worries when it comes to keeping their children healthy and safe.
 As a result, most moms and dads devote a good deal of time to learning about child-proofing a home: electric outlet covers, baby gates, lead-free paint, non-toxic crayons…the list goes on.